Recipes for Ancient Rituals and Modern Celebrations Honoring The Dead

 Witches Sweets: Barberry Syrup Cakes

 These were my very last-minute treats for last year’s Samhain celebrations.
-The Barberry Cake I made was a disaster, well one anyway.
-The other, while cooling outside, was carried off by crows.
-Casting around for a quick solution I came up with this simple sponge that takes all 3 minutes in the microwave.
-It turns […]
+The cake I made was a disaster, and the second was carried off by crows while cooling outside.
+Casting around for a quick solution I spied the barberry bushes that line our driveway and came up with this simple sponge that takes all 3 […]

 Read More